+Need gear or lessons?
 There are a variety of excellent local businesses in the La Jolla Shores area that rent out gear, provide lessons, and offer organized tours.
-Try Surf Diva for surfing and SUP lessons, especially for kids (learning to surf is the quintessential SoCal experience), Everyday California (apply code lajollamom and click the green checkmark for a 20% discount on tours, lessons, and rentals) for kayak and snorkel tours and always check the Birch Aquarium’s event calendar for special seasonal events such as pier walks and grunion runs.
+Try Surf Diva for surfing and SUP lessons, especially for kids (learning to surf is the quintessential SoCal experience), Everyday California (apply code lajollamom and click the green checkmark for a 20% discount on tours, lessons, and rentals) for kayak and snorkel tours, and always check the Birch Aquarium’s event calendar for special seasonal events such as pier walks and grunion runs.

-Visitors to San Diego who are interested in water sports may want to stay near or plan on visiting Mission Bay.
+Visitors to San Diego who are interested in watersports may want to stay near or at least plan on visiting Mission Bay.
 The manmade bay provides calm water and waveless beaches for kids.
 Things to do at Mission Bay include stand-up paddleboarding, sailing, and kayaking.
 Boat rentals for fishing, water skiing, and leisure are available, but if you’re hungry for thrills, you could also step it up a notch by trying a water-powered jet pack.

-Trails for walking, running and biking circle the bay passing by a number of playgrounds and grassy areas that are perfect for picnics and play.
+Trails for walking, running, and biking circle the bay passing by a number of playgrounds and grassy areas that are perfect for picnics and play.
 There is RV parking and even an urban campground.
 If you’re coming to San Diego specifically to surf, sail, kayak, or paddleboard, you should know that some of the Mission Bay hotels have water sports centers onsite (mostly Action Sports Rentals).
 Otherwise, you can try the Mission Bay Aquatic Center.